 Door County’s snowmobile trails connect every corner of the county, including rural restaurants and downtown districts.
 With more than 250 miles of state and club trails, your snowmobile can take you through every kind of landscape, and, with most trails traveling through private land, snowmobiling allows you to access some parts of the peninsula that you can’t experience any other time of year.

 Please check the Winter Snow Report for updates on trail conditions.

 3 of Wisconsin’s Best Snowmobile Trails

 While spring, summer, and fall are often pegged as the best months for outdoor activities, Door County winters boast some of the best ways to experience the parks, prairies, and open countryside of the county.
-While 250 miles of trails will be sure to take you through every kind of natural landscape the region has to offer, some stretches of trail are favorites among local snowmobile enthusiasts.
+While 250 miles of trails will be sure to take you through every kind of natural landscape the region has to offer.

 - Ahnapee State Trail: This 50-mile stretch of state-owned trail beginning in Green Bay travels all the way past the southern county line.
 Experience evergreen glades, farmland, prairies, and wooded areas in their softer, whiter winter state.